meet the team

 Philip vixseboxse

-Phil is a first year PhD student on our Leverhulme Trust funded project.
-Following completion of his Palaeobiology MSc degree at the University of Bristol, he is now investigating the taphonomy of Ediacaran macrofossils, using petrological and experimental methods.
+Phil is a third year PhD student on our Leverhulme Trust funded project.
+Following completion of his Palaeobiology MSc degree at the University of Bristol, he is now investigating the taphonomy of Ediacaran macrofossils, using petrological, proteomic, and experimental methods.
 He is co-supervised by Dr Sean McMahon (University of Edinburgh).

 |